Tu B'Shevat

 It is beautiful to engage in this ancient tradition to help guide us in caring for and healing earth and all creation..

-For this year, Wednesday, January 24th, 2023 at 7pm, our seder is again different from other years, as we gather both in person and online at our various tables.
+For this year, Wednesday, January 24th, 2024 at 7pm, our seder is again different from other years, as we gather both in person and online at our various tables.
 There is still excitement and wonderful opportunities that arose for sacred connection.
-If you wish to view the 2021 Mishkan Shalom Tu B'Shevat Seder click here.

 RSVP required in advance to Rabbishawn@mishkan.org